Saturday, November 2, 2024

 Hurricane Helene

-Thursday, September 26th; Flooding out on the islands from a historical storm surge.
+Thursday, September 26th; Massive flooding out on the barrier islands from a historic storm surge.

 "It may seem irrational to see some people stay with their homes to defend them, but consider coming home to a damaged house that an insurance company may never compensate you for."
 Jeff VanderMeer, NYT, Sept.
 27th, 2024.

-Finding the couches not in their right place, or the beds and furniture, the books, or family photo albums, the odd objects all tossed about, having all been floating the night before, upon returning home, found overturned or scattered across the floor, was bizarre, distressing.
+Finding the couches not in their right place, the beds and furniture, the books, or the family photo albums, the odd objects all tossed about, having all been floating the night before, upon returning home, found overturned or scattered across the floor, was at the least - bizarre, distressing.

 One of a few items that was actually meant to float, I found perfectly upright the following morning.